-That is where tonight comes in- by taking part in this Fashion for Freedom event you taking a stand against fast fashion by not buying new clothes, but instead updating your wardrobe with clothes that already have been bought, worn and loved by people in your community.
+That is where tonight comes in - by taking part in this Fashion for Freedom event you are taking a stand against fast fashion.
+Instead of buying new clothes, you are updating your wardrobe with clothes that have already been bought, worn and loved by people in your community.
 You can also shop ethically by checking out your local charity shops, online thrift stores, or researching some inspiring brands which are taking positive steps to help eradicate slavery.
-Check out our #slavefree page on our website to see some of the brands that we love.
+Check out the #SlaveFree page on our website to see some of the brands that we love.